erhardtconsulting/tensortrade-ng/README.md

 ## Installation

-TensorTrade-NG requires Python >= 3.12.0 for all functionality to work as expected.
+TensorTrade-NG recommends Python >= 3.12.0 for all functionality to work as expected.

 ### As package
 You can install TensorTrade-NG both as a pre-packaged solution by running the default setup command.